phatchman/altair_tools/README.md

 `altairdsk -s HDSK03_NEW.DSK hdsk_cpm.bin`
 Copy the files from user 0.
 The directory entries for user 0 are all valid.
 `cd files`
-On linux/unix
 `altairdsk ../HDSK03.DSK -Gu0 '*'`
-On Windows do not use the quotes
-`altairdsk ../HDSK03.DSK -Gu0 *`
 `altairdsk ../HDSK03_NEW.DSK -P *`

 You should now have a new bootable image _HDSK03_NEW.DSK_ with all of the files copied.